• Skip to primary navigation

 Jump to Recipe Print Recipe

-These Scalloped Potatoes are easy to make, and there are rarely leftovers.
-If there are, I wake up early in the morning to eat them for breakfast when no one’s looking.
-Or awake.
+This potato dish is easy to make, great to serve with ham, and there are rarely leftovers.
+If there are, I wake up early in the morning to eat them for breakfast when no one’s looking – or even awake!

 They are that good.